joachimschaaf/dockerdemo/README.md

 - Docker hub login
 - Push image
 - Start and stop a container with docker-compose
+- Build with Maven

-*Q*uestions to test your knowledge start with a Q.
+*Questions to test your knowledge start with a Q.*

 ## Dockerfile